What is it?

 - Any Allowances that should be applied to individual workers (or the whole crew)

-- [Coming Soon] Capture any other important details, via our extensible forms.
+- Capture any other important details, via our extensible forms

-- [Coming Soon] Understand progress against plan by reporting total time spent on specific activities and cost codes.
+- Understand progress against plan by reporting total time spent on specific work items (or cost codes)

 How Do I Use It?